Heard about CBD, but also heard about CBDa? Confused?

-This decarbing process is what turns THCa and CBDa into just CBD and THC.
+This decarbing process is what turns THCa and CBDa into just THC and CBD.
 At the same time however, remember both CBDa and CBD will not get you stoned or high that’s down to THC.

 In fresh cannabis, it is estimated that 95 percent of the cannabinoid exists as THCa and only 5 percent as CBDa.
 However, CBD is the most widely known molecule.
 When CBDa (CBD’s ancestor) aged and heated, it breaks down from its acid form and into CBD.

-Now more than ever you can see CBD hitting news headlines worldwide as it continues to support and maintain human’s health, while there is still not a lot known about CBDa.
+Now more than ever you can see CBD hitting news headlines worldwide as it continues to grow in popularity, while there is still not a lot known about CBDa.